manumei/manumei/README.md

 # 👋 Hi there, I'm Manuel

 🎓 AI Engineering Student | 💻 Full-Stack & ML Developer | 🌍 Based in Buenos Aires
-Focused on practical AI applications, scalable systems, and clean frontend experiences.
+Focused on AI development, and its multidisciplinary applications.

 ## 🧠 Tech & Tools